-In addition paragraph 3.3.4.3 requires an authority to disclose information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted by the Code for the relevant financial year:
+In addition, paragraph 3.3.4.3 requires an authority to disclose information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted by the Code for the relevant financial year:

 IFRS 16 - Leases, issued in January 2019.
 The adoption of this standard has been deferred to the 2020/21 Code.
-Amendments to IAS 28 Investments in Associates and Joint Ventures: Long-term Interests in Associates and Joint Ventures Annual Improvements to IFRS Standards 2015-2017 Cycle Amendments to IAS 19 Employee Benefits: Plan Amendment, Curtailment or Settlement.